Contact us 07969 391370

 Specialist Care for Fitzpatrick I–III

-White and light skin tones have lower melanin density and a different inflammatory profile, requiring careful management of sensitivity, redness, and barrier integrity.
+White and light skin tones, often classified within normal skin, have lower melanin density and a different inflammatory profile, requiring careful management of sensitivity, redness, and barrier integrity.

 How it behaves